chrissherlock/inside-libreoffice/sal/operating_system_layer/processes/process-creation-and-execution/sockets.md

 }
 ```

 Listen is nothing without accept\(\) however - `listen()` basically is a passive socket that waits for incoming connections, and `accept()` makes the listening socket _accept_ the next connection and returns a socket file descriptor for this connection.
-The function that accepts connections is `osl_acceptConnectionOnSocket()`theUnix version is:
+The function that accepts connections is `osl_acceptConnectionOnSocket()`the Unix version is:

 ```cpp
 oslSocket SAL_CALL osl_acceptConnectionOnSocket(oslSocket pSocket, oslSocketAddr* ppAddr)